8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Expensive

 Some guys are bigger than others.
-A lot of people think that is an advantage, but it can make using condoms difficult.
+A lot of people think that is an advantage, but it can make using first-time condoms difficult.

 That’s where Lelo Hex Respect XL comes in.
 It is a bit expensive, but well worth it when you look at its advantages.